cagrist/cagri/README.md

 # Structural Engineering Tools

-This is a collection of structural engineering tools I developed for various projects and my graduate studies.
+This is a collection of structural engineering tools I developed for various projects and for my graduate studies.
 Most of the stuff is written in Python 3.

 # fea/isop.py